 3. Mud Cleaners

-As mentioned above, the mud separated from the cuttings is used to keep the drill bit cool.
+The mud separated from the cuttings is used to keep the drill bit cool.
 However, before reaching the drill it’s important that the mud be as clean as possible.
 Thick mud can stop the drill, causing downtime.

 The mud cleaner is a mesh with tiny holes that prevent solids from entering the mud.
 This happens right after the mud is put through a hydrocyclone.
 The mesh allows particles smaller than barite to pass.
 Since barite can be used in thicker drilling solutions, the mud cleaner not only helps with the current drilling, but also helps reuse resources for future projects.